Sharya: History

 It was founded in 1906 and granted town status in 1938.

 Administrative and municipal status

-Within the framework of administrative divisions, Sharya serves as the administrative center of Sharyinsky District, even though it is not a part of it.
+Within the framework of administrative divisions, Sharya serves as the administrative center of Sharyinsky District, despite not being part of it.
 As an administrative division, it is, together with the urban-type settlement of Vetluzhsky and three rural localities, incorporated separately as the town of oblast significance of Sharya—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of oblast significance of Sharya is incorporated as Sharya Urban Okrug.

 Twin towns and sister cities

 Sharya has one sister city, as designated by Sister Cities International (SCI):